 Postdoctoral position in Neutron scattering

-Type of employment: Temporary position: 2 year postdoc.
+Type of employment: Temporary position 2 years according to central collective agreement.

 Placement: Department of Physics and Astronomy